-While models of best practice are few and far between, those engaging on the issue from a human rights perspective can draw upon support from resources such as GPD’s booklet on disinformation and human rights; the 2017 Joint Declaration of the Special Rapporteurs on freedom of expression of the UN, OSCE, OAS and AU in 2017; and the joint report by Access Now, the Civil Liberties Union for Europe, and European Digital Rights (EDRi) on good policymaking when it comes to disinformation.
+While models of best practice are few and far between, those engaging on the issue from a human rights perspective can draw upon support from resources such as the UN Human Rights Council’s 2022 Resolution on the role of States in countering the negative impact of disinformation on the enjoyment and realisation of human rights; the 2017 Joint Declaration of the Special Rapporteurs on freedom of expression of the UN, OSCE, OAS and AU; and the joint report by Access Now, the Civil Liberties Union for Europe, and European Digital Rights (EDRi) on good policymaking when it comes to disinformation.

 Following the debate around disinformation?
 Sign up to our Digest for monthly commentary and analysis in your inbox.